nicholaskarlson/covid-19-daily-reported-cases-deaths/README.md

 # Sourcing daily COVID-19 cases and deaths

 In December 2020, the [ECDC](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide) decided to stop publishing daily new cases and deaths per country.
-Since many of our trends depend on this kind of data, we needed replacement.
+Since many elements of our journalistic COVID-19 coverage depend on this kind of data, we needed replacement.
 The [Johns Hopkins University's Center for Systems Science and Engineering (CSSE)](https://github.com/CSSEGISandData/COVID-19) publishes data every day, however they use the cumulative number of cases and deaths by country.

-We wrote a script that converts the cumulative case numbers back to daily case numbers.
+We wrote a script that converts the cumulative case numbers back to daily case numbers (for more information see Data Processing).

-This dataset of daily case numbers is then appended to last continuous one published by the ECDC containing daily reported cases and deaths by country reaching back to the beginning of 2020.
+This dataset of daily case numbers is then appended by us to last continuous one published by the ECDC containing daily reported cases and deaths by country reaching back to the beginning of 2020.

 ## Contact

-If you are interested in this dataset, please contact us at data-team[at]dw.com so we can find a way to provide you with this.
+If you are interested in this dataset, please contact us at data-team[at]dw.com

 ## Disclaimer

-We do this to the best of our knowledge and abilities, which sure doens't mean it's perfect and there cannot be any mistakes.
-If you notice a (potential) mistake, please reach out to us.
+We do this to the best of our knowledge and abilities.
+If you notice a (potential) mistake, please reach out to us (see email address under Contact)

-DW does not make any (and hereby disclaims all) liability, responsibility and warranties regarding the accuracy, completeness, fitness for a particular purpose, quality, merchantability and/or non-infringement of any information provided in these datasets.
+While Deutsche Welle took all reasonable steps to verify the accuracy of the information presented in this dateset of daily case and death numbers, Deutsche Welle does not make any (and hereby disclaims all) liability, responsibility and warranties regarding the accuracy, completeness, fitness for a particular purpose, quality, merchantability and/or non-infringement of any information provided in these datasets.
+This includes, that Deutsche Welle disclaims any and all liability or responsibility whatsoever for any loss, damage or other prejudice of any kind that may arise from or in connection with the procurement, distribution or use of dataset of daily case number.

 ## Data processing